 |Vote (Own Rating)||Sort by your own GCVote rating of the cache.|

-The sorting mode you selected will be kept throughout your current session or until you change it.
+The sorting mode you selected will be kept for each individual list.

 After activating the selection mode your list will be shown with check boxes in front of each cache as shown in the picture above.
 This allows you to mark some caches on your list by tapping on them and afterwards batch perform actions on the selected caches from the Manage Caches menu (e.g. delete all selected caches).